AdamSiekierski/gatsby-plugin-nodejs/readme.md

 - Gatsby redirects
 - Client-side paths
 - Running the server during the build, so that you can fetch the data from your API during build
+- Running the server during development, so that you can use your API during the build and inside application
 - Serving the site with pathPrefix - set it up inside `gatsby-config.js`, the plugin will take care of it

 ### Installation